seqan/seqan3/doc/tutorial/alignment_file/index.md

 \assignment{Assignment 2: Combining sequence and alignment files}

-Read in the following reference sequence FASTA file (see the sequence file tutorial if you need a remainder):
+Read in the following reference sequence FASTA file (see the sequence file tutorial if you need a reminder):

 \snippet doc/tutorial/alignment_file/alignment_file_solution2.cpp ref_file